Introduction: Get to know From Surviving to Living!

 Chapter 4: ORIENTATION (CHANGE, SHOCK & AWE, SUICIDE WATCH)

-Suicide watch in Shakopee takes place in the facility's segregation unit.
-While inmates are most often taken to seg for disciplinary reasons, suicide watch and health concerns are other reasons why segregation is also used for administrative detention.
-It was October, 2011.
+Suicide watch in Shakopee takes place in the facility’s segregation unit.
+While inmates are taken to seg for disciplinary reasons, it is also used for suicide watch and health concerns.
+Soon I would be seeing it for myself.
 Seven months had slid by since my arrival at prison.
-Entering prison I sensed my life had hit rock bottom.
-No. No, no, no,...
+One Thursday night I called my parents’ home and my newest nightmare began.
+“Your husband is moving to Washington....

-In October 2011, as I waited to be released from seg, I received a kite (internal institutional mail) from the director of Shakopee's Women of Wellness program (WoW).
-She invited me to participate in the six week "in-patient" mental health program.
-Already terminated from my job because of my disciplinary seg time I was eager to go!
-I felt drained and wished to effect some small measure of...
+As I waited to be released from seg, I received a kite (internal institutional mail) from the director of Shakopee’s Women of Wellness program (WoW).
+She invited me to participate in the six week “in-patient” mental health program.
+I would be transferred to Monahan, Shakopee’s mental health living unit.
+I felt a little excitement.
+I would get back on track and do better!
+MCF-Shakopee...

 Chapter 8: RING TOSS & DOPPELGANGERS